 World's Largest and Most Sensitive

-This is particularly important in the search for gravitational waves because the longer the arms of an interferometer, the farther the laser travels, and the more sensitive to length changes the instrument becomes.
-Attempting to measure a change in arm length 10,000 times smaller than a proton meant that LIGO had to be more sensitive than any scientific instrument ever built, so the longer the better.
-But there are obvious practical limitations to how long one can build an interferometer.
-Even with arms 4 km long, if LIGO's interferometers were basic Michelsons (with one reflection of light), they would still not be long enough to detect gravitational waves...and yet they are.
+This is particularly important in the search for gravitational waves because the longer the arms of an interferometer, the farther the laser travels, and the more sensitive the instrument becomes.
+Attempting to measure a change in arm length 1,000 times smaller than a proton means that LIGO has to be more sensitive than any scientific instrument ever built, so the longer the better.
+But there are obvious limitations to how long one can build an interferometer.
+Even with arms 4 km long, if LIGO's interferometers were basic Michelsons they would still not be long enough to detect gravitational waves...and yet they are.
 How is this possible?

-With Fabry Perot cavities, LIGO's interfereometer arms are not just 4 km long, they are essentially 1120 km long, making them 144,000 times bigger than Michelson's original instrument!
-This bit of 'mirror magic' greatly increases LIGO's sensitivity and makes it capable of detecting changes in arm-length thousands of times smaller than a proton, while keeping the physical size of the interferometer manageable.
+With Fabry Perot cavities, LIGO's interfereometer arms are effectively 1120 km long, making them 144,000 times bigger than Michelson's original instrument!
+This bit of 'mirror magic' greatly increases LIGO's sensitivity and makes it capable of detecting changes in arm-length thousands of times smaller than a proton, all while keeping the physical size of the interferometer manageable.

 Power Boosted Laser

 Length isn't the only design factor important to LIGO's sensitivity; laser power is too.
 While increasing length increases the interferometer's sensitivity to vibrations, increasing laser power improves the interferometer's resolution.
-The more laser photons there are moving through each arm and merging at the beam splitter, the sharper the resulting interference pattern becomes in the photodector, which in turn makes it 'easier' to recognize the signature flicker of gravitational waves.
+The more photons that merge at the beam splitter, the sharper the resulting interference pattern becomes, making it 'easier' to recognize a gravitational wave signature.

 But there's a problem here too.
 For LIGO to operate at full sensitivity, its laser has to shine at 750 kilowatts.
 But LIGO's laser enters the interferometer at 200 Watts.
 And just as it is impossible to build a 1120 km-long interferometer, building a 750 kW laser is also a practical impossibility.
 So how does LIGO boost the power of its laser 3750 times without actually using more power?

 More mirrors!
 Specifically, "power recycling" mirrors placed between the laser source and the beam splitter.
-Like the beam splitter, the power recycling mirror is only partly reflective (a 'one-way mirror').
+Like the beam splitter itself, the power recycling mirror is only partly reflective (a 'one-way mirror').
 The figure at left shows schematically where such a mirror is located.

-In a power recycling mirror, light from the laser passes through the transparent side of the mirror to reach the beam splitter where it is split and directed down the arms of the interferometer.
-The instrument's alignment ensures that nearly all of the reflected laser light from the arms follows a path back to the recycling mirrors rather than to the photodetector.
-Laser light coming from the arms is reflected back into the interferometer (hence 'recycling') where those photons add to the ones first entering.
+In a power recycling mirror, light from the laser first passes through the mirror to reach the beam splitter where it is split and directed down the arms of the interferometer.
+The instrument is aligned so well that nearly all of the reflected laser light from the arms follows a path back to the recycling mirrors rather than to the photodetector.
+Laser light coming from the ends of the arms is thereby reflected back into the interferometer (hence 'recycling') where those photons add to the ones just entering.
 This process greatly boosts the power of the beam without needing to generate a 750 kW beam at the outset.

-Two other modifications make LIGO's interferometers unique.
+Two other modifications make LIGO's interferometers unique and vastly different from a Michelson interferometer.
 First, they also possess 'signal recycling' mirrors, which like power recycling, enhance the output signal.
-And second, but most important, LIGO's interferometers can damp out unwanted vibrations (noise) making it easier for scientists to weed out vibrations caused by gravitational waves.
-Since this is such a critical part of LIGO's operation, its seismic isolation system is discussed in much greater detail in LIGO Technology.
+And second, LIGO's interferometers can damp out unwanted vibrations (noise) making it easier for scientists to recognize the tell-tale vibrations caused by gravitational waves.
+Since this vibration damping is such a critical part of LIGO's operation, this topic is discussed in much greater detail in LIGO Technology.

-With these modifications, LIGO's interferometer is classified as a Dual Recycled, Fabry-Perot Michelson Interferometer.
+Putting all of these upgrades together, LIGO's interferometer is technically known as a Dual Recycled, Fabry-Perot Michelson Interferometer, or DRFPMI.